CaioCesarLima/tanino-app/README.md

 # tanino-app
-App Desenvolvido com Dart/Flutter para controle de diversos tópicos da barbearia casa do Tanino
+App developed with Dart/Flutter for control of varius topics of the barber 'casa do Tanino'